jindian/linux_note/linux_startup/start_kernel_part_VI.md

   A processor’s support to operate its local APIC in the x2APIC mode can be detected by querying the extended feature flag information reported by CPUID.
 When CPUID is executed with EAX = 1, the returned value in ECX[Bit 21] indicates processor’s support for the x2APIC mode.
 If CPUID.(EAX=01H):ECX[Bit 21] is set, then the local APIC in the processor supports the x2APIC capability and can be placed into the x2APIC mode.
 This bit is set only when the x2APIC hardware is present.

   `init_apic_mappings` returns early if no local APIC can be found, otherwise save APIC maps.
+Next read APIC ID with `read_apic_id` and update boot CPU APIC ID.

 ```init_apic_mappings